igorocampos/Mastermind/README.md

 }
 ```
 ### Rounded Panel
-The next thing is to do is create a custom class for our rounded panel.
+Next we create a custom class for our rounded panel.
 There are plenty examples out there of how to do so, I chose a simple one that draws an arc in the corners of the panel, and I adapted it so the panels are always a perfect circle.

 ```cs
 public class CirclePanel : Panel